wri-dssg-omdena/policy-data-analyzer/README.md

 This project contains the code for the paper *Accelerating Incentives: Identifying economic and financial incentives for forest and landscape restoration in Latin American policy using Machine Learning*, accepted at [ICCP5](https://www.ippapublicpolicy.org/conference/icpp5/13).

-In addition, we intend to build this tool in order to be extended by any type use case related to policy analysis.
-More information below.
+In the long term, we are building a tool that can be extended to any use case related to policy analysis.
+More information on the architecture and implementation below.

 # Table of contents
 - [About](#about)